pufanyi/NTU-Notes-and-Projects/README.md

 Presentation: [Video](https://youtu.be/sWD81_SmO8E) / [Slides (PDF)](https://pufanyi.github.io/GenderRecognitionByVoice/slides/slides.pdf) / [Slides (MS PPTX)](https://pufanyi.github.io/GenderRecognitionByVoice/slides/slides.pptx)

+## SC2001: Algorithm Design And Analysis

+For some reasons, the public repo has been deleted.
+If you have any questions about this project, feel free to contact me directly.

+If you're interested in the algorithms, you can learn more by participating in the [Nanyang Programming Contest](https://ntu-icpc.github.io/npc/).

 ## SC2002: Object Oriented Design & Programming

 Codes: [Home Page](https://pufanyi.github.io/FYPMS/) / [GitHub](https://github.com/pufanyi/FYPMS)